-Thames Valley Environmental Records Centre (TVERC) is a 'not for profit' organisation covering Berkshire and Oxfordshire that collects, manages, analyses and shares environmental data.
-We hold around 1.8 million records of flora and fauna in Berkshire and Oxfordshire plus information about Local Wildlife and Geological Sites, NERC Act S41 Habitats of Principal Importance (previously called UK Biodiversity Action Plan (BAP) habitats) and Ecological Networks (Conservation Target Areas and Biodiversity Opportunity Areas).
+Thames Valley Environmental Records Centre (TVERC) are a no-for-profit organisation covering Berkshire and Oxfordshire that collects, manages, analyses and shares environmental data.
+We hold nearly 5 million records of flora and fauna in Berkshire and Oxfordshire plus information about Local Wildlife and Geological Sites, NERC Act S41 Habitats of Principal Importance and Eological Networks (Conservation Target Areas and Biodiversity Opportunity Areas).
 We supply data products and services to a wide variety of customers across the region.